The Best New Zealand Beaches, Lakes and Rivers for Summer Swimming.

 Kerosine Creek is a beautiful hot stream with a waterfall right in the middle of lush native bush, thousands of little bubbles are forced down a rock face (waterfall) and jet up to the surface causing a natural spa.
 The creek runs over an old lava flow and heats, and here you can relax under the warm waterfalls in two naturally-heated pools.

-Getting there: Drive south along the highway towards Taupo from Rotorua and approximately 30 kilometers (18 Miles) south of Rotorua (just south of Lake Rotowhero) turn into the Old Waiotapu Road, which is just after the Rainbow Mountain.
+Getting there: Drive south along the highway towards Taupo from Rotorua and approximately 30 kilometers (18 Miles) south of Rotorua (just south of Lake Rotowhero) turn into the Old Waiotapu Road, just after the Rainbow Mountain.
 Drive down the road about 2.2 kilometers (1.3 Miles), where there is a strip of grass and you will see a path leading downstream, take the walk to the hot springs.

 Kerosine Creek – South of Rotorua, Central North Island